 The most common types of mould are generally not hazardous to healthy individuals, but some moulds may be hazardous to certain individuals.
 The sustained and/or extensive growth of any visible mould on the interior surfaces of a building is unacceptable and remediation is required.

 People who have asthma, bronchitis, hay fever, other allergies, or have weakened immune systems are more likely to react to mould.
-The most common symptoms are runny nose, eye irritation, skin rash, cough, congestion and aggravation of asthma.
+The most common symptoms are runny nose, eye irritation, skin rash, cough, congestion, and aggravated asthma.
 Symptoms usually disappear after mould exposure stops.
-Most often, there are no known long-term consequences to workplace exposures.
+Most often there are no known long-term consequences to workplace exposures.

 Moulds (fungi) are present everywhere, indoors and outdoors.
-Buildings with a history of water leaks, floods, fires and problems with indoor air quality (e.g. poor humidity control, lack of fresh air) should be considered at greater risk of mould growth.
-Water-damaged drywall, wood materials, jute, wallpaper, and cardboard are prone to fungal growth.
+Buildings with a history of water leaks, floods, fires, and problems with indoor air quality (e.g. poor humidity control, lack of fresh air) should be considered at greater risk for mould growth.
+Water-damaged drywall, wood materials, jute, wallpaper, and cardboard are all prone to fungal growth.